j-easy/easy-batch/easy-batch-tutorials/src/main/java/org/jeasy/batch/tutorials/intermediate/load/README.md

 In this tutorial, we will use the `JdbcRecordWriter`.

-To keep the tutorial simple, a in-memory database will be used.
+To keep the tutorial simple, an in-memory database will be used.

 Tweets will be inserted in the tweet table: